Skip to main content

 DME Loan Closets and Medical Equipment Reuse in New Hampshire

-Last updated: 16 April 2026 Bottom Line: New Hampshire does not have one single state-run free durable medical equipment (DME) warehouse that handles every need.
-The most useful real-world starting points are the statewide Assistive Technology New Hampshire (ATinNH) network, NHCarePath and ServiceLink, plus strong regional loan closets in places like Derry, New London, Nashua, … Read more
+Last updated: 27 May 2026 Bottom Line: New Hampshire does not have one free state warehouse that fills every durable medical equipment need.
+The best first steps are ATinNH, the state ADRC page for aging and disability referrals, and strong local closets in Derry, New London, Nashua, Salem, Windham, the Upper Valley, and Grafton County. … Read more

 DME Loan Closets and Medical Equipment Reuse in New Mexico

-Last updated: 16 April 2026 Bottom Line: New Mexico does not appear to keep one simple, official webpage listing every durable medical equipment (DME) loan closet in the state.
-The fastest statewide routes are the New Mexico Technology Assistance Program (NMTAP) device loan program, Adelante’s Back in Use reuse program, and the Aging and Disability … Read more
+Last updated: 27 May 2026 Bottom Line: New Mexico does not have one simple official list of every durable medical equipment loan closet.
+The best first calls are the statewide New Mexico Technology Assistance Program, Adelante Back in Use, and the Aging and Disability Resource Center.
+If you live far from Albuquerque or Santa Fe, … Read more

 DME Loan Closets and Medical Equipment Reuse in New York

-Last updated: 16 April 2026 Bottom Line: New York does not run one senior-only statewide durable medical equipment (DME) loan closet.
-The best statewide path is usually to start with the Technology-Related Assistance for Individuals with Disabilities (TRAID) program, NY Connects, and your local Office for the Aging, then move to city, county, nonprofit, or … Read more
+Last updated: 27 May 2026 Bottom Line: New York does not run one senior-only statewide durable medical equipment (DME) loan closet.
+The safest statewide path is to start with the state TRAID program, NY Connects, and your local aging office.
+Then call county, city, nonprofit, disease-specific, or town loan closets that serve your ZIP code. … Read more

 DME Loan Closets and Medical Equipment Reuse in North Carolina